bmc/pwguard/README.md

 * By default, it uses a [SQLite][] database.
 Since SQLite confines its data to a single file, you can easily locate that file on an encrypted volume.
 * By putting an SSL-aware web server, such as [Nginx][], in front of the running PWGuard server, you can encrypt the data in-transit.
+By default, PWGuard will refuse to do anything unless it detects that it is running behind an SSL gateway.
 * User login passwords are one-way encrypted via [BCrypt][JBCrypt].
 * Stored passwords are encrypted with a user-specific (symmetric) key, which is kept in the database. **WARNING**: This strategy protects